SCHOOL BOARD OPERATING PROTOCOLS

 5. Communicating with and listening to parents and community members are some of the board's primary responsibilities.
 Providing good information to the public is essential to the operation of the district or staff.
 When a parent or community member expresses a concern or complaint about their child's school program or some operation of the district, board members will listen carefully to the individual, recommend that the person speak directly to the teacher or principal of the school and/or indicate to the individual that they will convey this information to the superintendent.
 The superintendent will contact the individual or will have the responsible party speak to them.
 Board members put themselves in a precarious position when they promise resolution of a situation.

 6. Visiting school facilities and communicating and listening to staff is an important way for board members to develop a better understanding of district operations.
 Official school visits by board members will be carried out only under board authorization and with the full knowledge of staff, including the superintendent.
 Board members wishing to visit schools or classrooms for individual purposes must first route their request through the superintendent who will coordinate access.

 7. To be efficient and effective, long board meetings will be avoided.
-If a board member needs more information, either the superintendent or the board chair is to be contacted before the meeting.
+If a board member needs more information, either the superintendent or the board president is to be contacted before the meeting.
 Audience input will be encouraged at board meetings and appropriate protocol for receiving the input is in place.
 The citizens’ comment section of the board meeting is to provide community members an opportunity to address the board about the general operations of the district.
 During this time, board members listen attentively, perhaps take notes then, if necessary, either the board president or the superintendent indicates that the speaker's issue will be researched and/or a response will be made by the superintendent.

 8. The board will consider research, best practice, cost implications, and public input in their decision making.